Multimodal Crystal Flow: Any-to-Any Modality Generation for Unified Crystal Modeling: Method

 \section{Method}

 In this section, we present a multimodal flow framework for unified crystal generation that supports flexible conditional generation across atom types and crystal structures within a single model.
 The core idea is to decouple the generative processes of different modalities through modality-specific time parameterization, allowing diverse crystal generation tasks to be realized within a shared model.
-Building on this formulation, we introduce a composition- and symmetry-aware atom ordering together with permutation augmentation, which provides a soft inductive bias for transformer-based architectures to robustly learn crystallographic symmetry and chemical composition.
-Notations and background on crystal representations and flow models on various state spaces are provided in \cref{app:background}.
+Building on this formulation, we introduce a composition- and symmetry-aware atom ordering together with permutation augmentation as a soft inductive bias for transformer-based architectures.
+Background on crystal representations and flow models is provided in \cref{app:background}.